moby/moby/docs/reference/builder.md

 the context directory.
 For information about how to [create a `.dockerignore` file](#dockerignore-file) see the documentation on this page.

-Traditionally, the `Dockerfile` is called `Dockerfile` and located in the root of the context.
+Traditionally, the building file is called `Dockerfile` and located in the root of the context.
 You use the `-f` flag with `docker build` to point to a Dockerfile anywhere in your file system.